marksouletheprogrammer/improving-2025-game-jam/README.md

 A skill-based 2D platformer where you control a mountain goat navigating treacherous terrain using precision jumping mechanics.
 Master the art of directional jumping to overcome obstacles and reach new heights!

+Features procedurally generated terrain.

+# How this game was developed

+This was an almost entirely vibecoded project.
+Using Windsurf, Claude, and GPT.

+Find out about our process in DEVELOPMENT.md.

 ## 🎮 How to Play

 ### Getting Started
 Simply open `index.html` in any modern web browser to start playing.

+Refresh the page to generate a new mountain.

 ### Controls
 - **Mouse**: Aim your jump direction by moving the cursor